WWW Site for John Lawrence Bencze, Associate

 Problems faced by humanity undoubtedly have complex causes.
 But, among them, scholars have considered that people's value systems often play signficant roles in conflicts and associated harms to individuals, societies and environments.
 Often, differences in political views are described as contrasts between so-called "Left-Wing" and "Right-Wing" positions.
 Such a binary view may be simplistic, however, not noting areas of intersection across them.

-Although there are many personal, social and environmental harms associated with fields of science and technology, these fields likely are less to blame for harms than powerful capitalist financiers & corporations - particularly in terms of their uses of neoliberal tactics (as at left), which - not unlike The Borg™ - appear to have, with much government support, enmeshed myriad entities into a global network ultimately prioritizing wealth concentration, regardless of personal, social and environmental damages.
+Although there are many personal, social and environmental harms associated with fields of science and technology, these fields likely are less to blame for harms than powerful capitalist financiers & corporations - particularly in terms of their uses of neoliberal tactics (as at left), which - not unlike The Borg™ - appear to have, with much government support, enmeshed myriad entities into a global network ultimately prioritizing wealth concentration (and here and here), regardless of personal, social and environmental damages.
+Humanity's harmful effects on societies and environments (re: anthropocene) may be largely due to capitalism (re: capitalocene).

 As discussed in books